transpiling/destructuring-into-object/README.md

 console.log(target); // {a:1}
 ```

-But that syntax isn't very good, especially for assigning to many properties:
+But that syntax isn't very userful, especially for assigning to many properties:
 ```js
 ({a: target.a, b:target.b, c:target.c} = src)
 ```